Allen West (musician)

-Allen West (born October 17, 1967, Brandon, Florida, United States) is an American death metal guitarist, who has been a member of Massacre, Obituary, Six Feet Under, Lowbrow, Corpse Rot, and Southwicked.
+Allen West (born October 17, 1967) is an American musician who has been the guitarist for the death metal bands Massacre, Obituary, Six Feet Under, Lowbrow, Corpse Rot, and Southwicked.
 He is considered to be a pioneering figure of the death metal genre in the 1980s.

 Musical career

 West formed the band Massacre in 1983, while he was still in high school.
 West's second band was Xecutioner, which laid down the foundation of Obituary.

 West formed Six Feet Under with vocalist Chris Barnes of Cannibal Corpse in 1993.
 Initially a side project for Barnes, it became a full-time band in early 1995 after his departure from Cannibal Corpse.
 West remained with the band until late 1997, recording two albums and an EP in his tenure.
 In 1998 West formed Lowbrow band.
 It was announced in January 2009 that Lowbrow has decided to disband at the conclusion of their European tour.
 He has been in the band Southwicked ever since.